-Will the the parents, relatives, and guideparents of the children participating in our Child Dedication please join me at the front of the sanctuary.
+Will the the parents, relatives, and godparents/guideparents of the children participating in our Child Dedication please join me at the front of the sanctuary.
 As they do so, please turn to the back of the gray hymnal #652, The Great End in Religious Instruction.:

 The great end in religious instruction is: Not to stamp our minds upon the young, but to stir up their own;

 Not to make them see with our eyes, but to look inquiringly and steadily with their own;

 Not to give them a definite amount of knowledge, but to inspire a fervent love of truth;

 Not to form an outward regularity, but to touch inward springs;